This post contains affiliate links.

 There I said it…it only has to do with string length.
 I have talked and had deep conversations with many string designers for bows and that is all it is.
 It will help you get your string length.

 In other words, when you need to replace your bowstring, this is what you will use the get the string length.
-It is that simpler.
+It is that simple.
 Your welcome!

 Whenever you talk to an archer they always tell you their bow length in inches.
 That is because the AMO has always used that metric to state the AMO length.